Marzon/muzzley_photoviewer/README.md

-muzzley_photoviewer
+Muzzley PhotoViewer
 ===================

-A simple photoviewer controled by any smartphone or tablet using Muzzley
+A simple photoviewer controled by any smartphone or tablet using Muzzley!